Ash-Hassan/AI-393/Project/Readme.md

 - It had the best accuracy among all which was 98.08%.
 - Then I imported the testing dataset and apply the same convolution on it to match the number of features.
 - Finally we used that combo model to do the prediction and got the score of 0.9808 on kaggle.
+- honourable mention: I saw many notebooks on kaggle implementing cnn and using the kernal sie 3x3, I tried using that size but it was taking more that 2 hours just to run a single cell so i dropped that idea.
+I believe if we have used that filter and size we could have achived more then our current accuracy.

 ## Problems Faces ##